Multiple sclerosis: Chronic management

-Relapsing remitting multiple sclerosis
+Relapsing-remitting multiple sclerosis

 Multiple disease-modifying medications were approved by regulatory agencies for RRMS; they are modestly effective at decreasing the number of attacks.
-The interferons and glatiramer acetate are first-line treatments and are roughly equivalent, reducing relapses by approximately 30%.
+Interferons and glatiramer acetate are first-line treatments and are roughly equivalent, reducing relapses by approximately 30%.
 Early-initiated long-term therapy is safe and improves outcomes.

 Treatment of CIS with interferons decreases the chance of progressing to clinical MS. Efficacy of interferons and glatiramer acetate in children has been estimated to be roughly equivalent to that of adults.
 The role of some newer agents such as fingolimod, teriflunomide, and dimethyl fumarate, is not yet entirely clear.
 Making firm conclusions about the best treatment is difficult, especially regarding the long‐term benefit and safety of early treatment, given the lack of studies directly comparing disease-modifying therapies or long-term monitoring of patient outcomes.

 The relative effectiveness of different treatments is unclear, as most have only been compared to placebo or a small number of other therapies.
 Direct comparisons of interferons and glatiramer acetate indicate similar effects or only small differences in effects on relapse rate, disease progression, and MRI measures.
-Alemtuzumab, natalizumab, and fingolimod may be more effective than other drugs in reducing relapses over the short term in people with RRMS.
+There is high confidence that natalizumab, cladribine, or alemtuzumab are decreasing relapses over two years for people with RRMS.
 Natalizumab and interferon beta-1a (Rebif) may reduce relapses compared to both placebo and interferon beta-1a (Avonex) while Interferon beta-1b (Betaseron), glatiramer acetate, and mitoxantrone may also prevent relapses.
 Evidence on relative effectiveness in reducing disability progression is unclear.
-All medications are associated with adverse effects that may influence their risk to benefit profiles.
+There is moderate confidence that a two-year treatment with natalizumab slows disability progression for people with RRMS.
+All medications are associated with adverse effects that may influence their risk-to-benefit profiles.

 Ublituximab was approved for medical use in the United States in December 2022.

+Medications

+Overview of medications available for MS.